MegEngine/InferLLM/README.md

 In short, InferLLM is a simple and efficient LLM CPU inference framework that can deploy quantized models in LLM locally and has good inference speed.

+## Latest News
+- 2023.08.16: Add support for LLama-2-7B model.
+- 2023.08.8: Optimized the performance on Arm, which optimized the int4 matmul kernel with arm asm and kernel packing.
+- berfor: support chatglm/chatglm2, baichuan, alpaca, ggml-llama model.

 ## How to use
 ### Download model
 Currently, InferLLM uses the same models as llama.cpp and can download models from the llama.cpp project.
 In addition, models can also be downloaded directly from Hugging Face [kewin4933/InferLLM-Model](https://huggingface.co/kewin4933/InferLLM-Model/tree/main).
-Currently, two alpaca models are uploaded in this project, one is the Chinese int4 model and the other is the English int4 model.
+Currently, two alpaca, llama2, chatglm/chatglm2 and baichuan models are uploaded in this project, one is the Chinese int4 model and the other is the English int4 model.

 ### Compile InferLLM
 #### Local compilation